The importance of confidentiality in the workplace

-Confidentiality in the workplace is rule number one in the book of business etiquette.
-Not only are you showing your customers, clients and employees a level of common courtesy by protecting their data, you’re fulfilling your legal responsibility to prevent sensitive information from being leaked.
+Not only are you showing your customers, clients and employees a level of common courtesy by protecting their data, but you’re also fulfilling your legal responsibility to prevent sensitive information from being leaked.
 Such breaches of confidentiality can have catastrophic consequences for your business, so it’s worth ensuring you understand how to adhere to this ethical, legal duty.

-It’s important for an employer to take the necessary steps to ensure confidential information is kept exactly that, or the consequences will be yours to contend with.
+It’s important for an employer to take the necessary steps (external link) to ensure confidential information is kept exactly that, or the consequences will be yours to contend with.

 How to prevent a breach of confidential information in the workplace